Work With Us

 Timing:

-Our grant application process is typically opened twice per year, by way of invitation to specific organizations.
-The entire process from Statement of Intent (if required), to full application, to notice of awards typically spans 6 to 8 weeks.
+Our grant application process is opened once or twice per year, by way of invitation to specific partner organizations.
+The entire process from Statement of Intent (if required), to full application, to notice of awards typically spans 8 weeks.

-If you wish to be considered for a future invitation, please review our strategic grants flyer to verify if your organization is mission-aligned and employs the systems-change approaches that we support.
-At which point, you may reach out to our Executive Director Rachel Sherman to discuss your work in greater detail.
+If you wish to be considered for a future invitation, please review our strategic grants flyer to verify if your organization is mission-aligned and employs the systems-change approaches that are a part of our theory of changing our community.
+After which point, you are invited to reach out to our Executive Director Rachel Sherman to discuss your work in greater detail.

 3/